Bull Ring, Birmingham: Bull Ring Riots, 1839

 In 1839, the Bull Ring was the location of the Bull Ring Riots.
-The first riot occurred on 4 July, 1839, after Mayor William Scholefield had read the Riot Act before a meeting of Chartists and then deployed 60 officers of the Metropolitan Police when they failed to disperse. in widespread vandalism and destruction of property.
-It prompted fears amongst the town's residents at the council's inability to prevent or control the riots and led to speculation that the council was tolerant of lawlessness.
+The first riot occurred on 4 July 1839, after Mayor William Scholefield had read the Riot Act before a meeting of Chartists and then deployed 60 officers of the Metropolitan Police when they failed to disperse.
+There was widespread vandalism and destruction of property.
+The riots prompted fears amongst the town's residents at the council's inability to prevent or control the riots and led to speculation that the council was tolerant of lawlessness.
 Because of disorderly behaviour at fairs, in 1861 the area, along with Smithfield and Digbeth, became the only place in central Birmingham where fairs were permitted.
 In 1875, all fairs were banned from the town.

 The area around the market site developed and, by the Victorian era, a large number of shops were operating there.
 Immigrants set up businesses such as flower-sellers and umbrella vendors.
 The Lord Nelson statue became the location for preaching and political protests.
 Well-known preachers of the time were nicknamed Holy Joe and Jimmy Jesus.